Canadian Hockey League: CHL USA Prospects Challenge

 The CHL USA Prospects Challenge is an annual series between the CHL and the USA Hockey National Team Development Program.
 The two-game series showcases the talents of top prospects for the upcoming NHL entry draft, in a collaborative effort with the NHL Central Scouting Bureau to select the participants.

 CHL Canada/Russia Series

 The CHL Canada/Russia Series was an annual junior ice hockey exhibition tournament held between a select team of Russian players and all-star teams representing the Quebec Maritimes Junior Hockey League, the Ontario Hockey League and the Western Hockey League.
-The event is organized by the Canadian Hockey League and consists of six games total each year, with the Russian Selects playing two games versus each league's all-star team.
-All games are broadcast nationally in Canada on Sportsnet.
-The series often features players from the Canadian national junior team, and the Russian national junior team.
+The event was organized by the Canadian Hockey League and consisted of six games total each year, with the Russian Selects playing two games versus each league's all-star team.
+All games were broadcast nationally in Canada on Sportsnet.
+The series often featured players from the Canadian national junior team, and the Russian national junior team.

 In response to the 2022 Russian invasion of Ukraine, the Canadian Hockey League cancelled the event in 2022.